alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 <img src="https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2Fssr%2Fssr-dev-2-min.png?alt=media" alt="Create React App running with another Express server"></img>

-First we add another server, an Express server running on port 8888 in this case.
+First, we add another server, an Express server running on port 8888 in this case.
 This server will be responsible for generating the HTML dynamically instead of returning always the same index.html.

 When we navigate to localhost:8888 the new server will invoke renderToString with the root component of the React app and send that string in the HTTP response.
 The server should only do that if the request is not trying to access CSS or JS assets from the React app.

 If the request is trying to access CSS or JS assets from the React app then the server will proxy the request to the WebpackDevServer that is running on port 300X.

 What we are doing with this approach is to let the new server take care of what it's concerned about (HTML), and let CRA continue taking care of the rest.
-Implementing this is quite strightforward with Express by adding the following middleware:
+Implementing this is quite straightforward with Express by adding the following middleware:

 ```
 const port = process.env.REACT_APP_WEBPACK_DEV_SERVER_PORT